Colin Pask: Life

 He was born in Great Gonerby, on the outskirts of Grantham in Lincolnshire, where his father was a dairy farmer.
 He was educated at King's School, Grantham from age 11, and went to Queen Mary College, London for a degree course in theoretical physics and mathematics.
 He graduated B.Sc. there in 1964.

 Career

-Pask studied for a Ph.D. in nuclear physics under John M. Blatt at the University of New South Wales from 1964, graduating in 1967 with a dissertation Studies in the Nuclear Three-Body Problem.
+Pask studied for a Ph.D. in nuclear physics under John M. Blatt at the University of New South Wales from 1964, graduating in 1967 with a dissertation entitled Studies in the Nuclear Three-Body Problem.
 He spent a period at Duke University, then returned to the University of New South Wales as lecturer in the Department of Applied Mathematics.

 In 1971 Pask moved to the Australian National University, with an Australian Research Council fellowship to work in the Department of Applied Mathematics there.
 He was made a Fellow in 1973, and Senior Fellow in 1978.
 He moved in 1986 to become head of University College at UNSW Canberra at ADFA, retiring from that post after 12 years.

 Pask is now Emeritus Professor of Mathematical Sciences and History at University of New South Wales.